Kente cloth

 Kente is a Ghanaian textile, officially recognised as a geographical indication of Ghana to safeguard its authenticity and origin.
 It is made of hand-woven strips of silk and cotton.
 Historically, the fabric was worn in a toga-like fashion among the Asante, Akan and Ewe people.
 According to Asante oral tradition, it originated from Bonwire in the Ashanti Region of Ghana.
 In modern-day Ghana, the wearing of kente cloth has become widespread to commemorate special occasions, and kente brands led by master weavers are in high demand.

 Due to the popularity of kente cloth patterns, mass-produced prints with the kente patterns have become widespread throughout West Africa, and by extension the whole of Africa.
-Globally, the print is used in the design of academic stoles in graduation ceremonies, worn mostly by African American as well as the African Diaspora.
+Globally, the print is used in the design of academic stoles in graduation ceremonies, worn mostly by African Americans as well as the African Diaspora.